chlobular/ghr-imdc-2025/README.md

 | **prlr** | Quantile mapping using empirical cumulative distribution function at the health region level | 51 | SEAS51 | No |
 | **nino34** | Error-in-variable method (EVMOS) for the Niño 3.4 region | 51 | SEAS51 | No |

-During prediction, we set all case data to NA values beyond EW25 of the forecast/validation period and used R-INLA to obtain the posterior predictive distribution of cases for each week from EW41 to EW40.
+During prediction (script 15), we set all case data to NA values beyond EW25 of the forecast/validation period and used R-INLA to obtain the posterior predictive distribution of cases for each week from EW41 to EW40.
 We drew 500 samples from each posterior predictive distribution, aggregated the cases from health region to state level for each sample, and generated summary statistics including the median cases, and the 50%, 80%, 90% and 95% intervals.

 ## Repository Structure